drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 - Agile methodology: <br>Agile methodology is used for the software process model in the system development due to its flexibility in updating the stakeholders' requirements and sastification.

 - Centralised Dashboard: <br>In both the user interfaces of the students and also the adminstrative department or KTDI department will have a well looking dashboard to provide the users a easier and effective way to access their needs via the tools provided.

-- Website user interface: <br> The user interface will be designed using the bootstrap framework with the HTML, CSS and also the JavaScript to provide the best user experiences.

 <!--However, there are several limitations and constraints that may affect the project of a student accommodation system for Kolej Tun Dr Ismail (KTDI):